NITUO FUNERAL SERVICES SINGAPORE

 The service begins with a reading of the Bible, followed by an invitation for mourners to pray.
 The priest then offers a brief eulogy, followed by the recitation of prayers.
 The service concludes with a final prayer and a blessing.

 “Really appreciate Nituo’s effort.
 They went above and beyond to serve us in amenities and service.
-Definitely recommend.”
+Truly professional funeral services.”

 “Thank you guys for all that you have done.
 It was really tough to get through my funeral knowing that I have lost someone who was a big part of my life.
 Thank you for making my Kin’s passing a peaceful and harmonious journey for all of us, thank you really.”